-Every year we award more than $350,000 in grants to individual students to support their research and creative projects.
+Every student has the opportunity to do creative and research work and have a $2,000 Power of Experience grant available.
 The Gerald and Carol Vovis Center for Research and Advanced Study is the hub for connecting students with research opportunities and the support they need to complete the work.

 Three programs that support student research and creative work: